logicly-au/docs.iar-dst.online/domains/domain-1.rst

       irritability, exhaustion, disrupted sleep, loss of interest and pleasure) that have typically been present for more than 6 months (but this may vary) but symptoms may be of more recent origin.
-Symptoms are at a level that would likely meet diagnostic criteria, and/or are causing moderate to high levels of distress.
+Symptoms are at a level that would likely meet diagnostic criteria, and/or are associated with a moderate to high levels of distress.

    b) Currently experiencing moderate to high levels of distress.